 The focus of the UCLA Office of Legal Affairs is threefold:

 - Provision of legal services to the campus

 - Provision of legal services to the health sciences

 - Provision of ombuds services

-As members of the Office of the General Counsel of The Regents of the University of California (OGC), the four UCLA attorneys who comprise the staff of the Office of Legal Affairs provide complete legal services on many matters without the need for consultation outside the University.
-The campus attorneys are also frequently involved in daily triage and strategic problem solving, using the Office of the General Counsel in Oakland as a resource for expertise on select matters (particularly those with system-wide impact) or, if necessary, requesting the retention of outside counsel by the Office of the General Counsel.
+As members of the Office of the General Counsel of The Regents of the University of California (OGC), the UCLA attorneys who comprise the staff of the Office of Legal Affairs provide legal services to the UCLA campus and UCLA health sciences.